UAE Property Notebook

 Complete Guide About Dubai's Real Estate Regulations

-The Dubai Land Department sits at the center of every property transaction under Law No. (7) of 2013.
-All foreign-owned properties must be formally registered with the DLD, and that’s not negotiable.
-The key requirements you’ll need to satisfy before moving forward are as follows.
+The Dubai Land Department sits at the center of every property transaction under Law No. 7 of 2013.
+All foreign-owned properties must be formally registered with the DLD.
+The core requirements appear in the table below.

 RequirementDetails